U.S.A.

 Robert Z'Dar's

-appearance as the maniac cop Cordell looked beautiful as he truly did look intimidating and powerful looking like in a Michael Myers fashion but he stood out more than a Myers character.
+(Matt Cordell) appearance as the maniac cop looked beautiful as he truly did look intimidating and powerful looking like in a Michael Myers fashion but he stood out more than a Myers character.
 This was the film that made him a low budget horror film cult icon.
+Shows a nice violent forceful attitude especially in a shower prison scene as he looked truly deadly.
+Bless his soul.

-Supporting actress Sheree North had the perfect part in the film which brings to the horror story in it and knew how to really snap and go nuts with her role as the one befriending Cordell in a motherly fashion and does this superbly.
+Supporting actress Sheree North (Sally Norland) had the perfect part in the film which brings to the horror story in it and knew how to really snap and go nuts with her role as the one befriending the maniac cop in a motherly fashion and does this superbly.
+Offers a nice mysterious moment during the beginning of her performance as someone eccentric and something not right about her.

-Supporting actress Victoria Catlin is one of the best cast members in the film even if her role is fairly small as a disturbed wife of Campbell's character making her role seeming extremely real.
+Supporting actress Victoria Catlin (Ellen Forrest) has a smaller role but is one of the best cast members in the film even if her role is fairly small as a disturbed wife making her role seeming extremely real.
+She acts believeably tense and upset too scared to say anything but does anyhow.
+She reacts perfectly the most as you wonder if she is abused.
+Performs well when she really loses it towards her onscreen husband in a hotel suit by pointing a gun at him acting crazy too.

-We have a good uncredited cameo by writer/director Sam Raimi playing a Reporter at a Parade and says his lines smoothly.
+We have a good uncredited cameo by writer/director Sam Raimi (Reporter at a Parade) as he says his lines smoothly.

 A woman's throat is gruesomely slit.